mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 active, reactive = chargingPower(system, analysis; label = "Branch 1")
 ```

-Active powers indicate active losses within the branch's charging or shunt admittances.
+Active powers indicate active losses within the branch's charging admittances.
 Moreover, charging admittances injected reactive powers into the power system due to their capacitive nature, as denoted by a negative sign.

 ---

 ##### Active and Reactive Power at Series Impedance
-To calculate the active and reactive power across the series impedance of the particular branch, the function can be used:
+To calculate the active and reactive power across the series impedance of the branch, the function can be used:
 ```@repl ACOptimalPowerFlowPower
 active, reactive = seriesPower(system, analysis; label = "Branch 2")
 ```